Changelog

 - Expanded cross-package integration test suite covering end-to-end tool workflows

-- Agent Teams reliability fix — parallel agent work is properly preserved during cleanup
+- Workstreams reliability fix — parallel agent work is properly preserved during cleanup

 Client Profiles & Adaptive Ceremony